Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: BBF and Swarm conjunctions

 \section{BBF and Swarm conjunctions}

 In the previous section, we observed that the BBF footpoint locations predicted by different Tsyganenko models exhibit variations and that these discrepancies are influenced by geomagnetic conditions and the specific position where the BBF was detected.
 Consequently, defining conjunctions can be challenging due to these variations in model predictions.
-In this section we want to implement the analysis we have discussed to investigate the impact on MMS-Swarm BBF conjunctions.
+In this section, we want to implement the analysis we have discussed to investigate the impact on MMS-Swarm BBF conjunctions.

 To address this, we will analyze how the number of detected conjunctions changes with different definitions of conjunction criteria.
-Specifically, we will investigate the impact of varying the MLAT error ($Err_\mathrm{MLAT}$) and the time interval between the detection of BBFs and the Swarm satellites' path ($\Delta t$).
-The MLT error is set at $\pm 1~\mathrm{hour}$ because it correspond to the typical dispersion of BBF footpoints for different solar wind and magnetospheric conditions.
+Specifically, we will investigate the impact of varying the MLAT error ($Err_\mathrm{MLAT}$) and the time interval between the detection of BBFs and the Swarm satellites' paths ($\Delta t$).
+The MLT error is set at $\pm 1~\mathrm{hour}$ because it corresponds to the typical dispersion of the BBF footpoints for different solar wind and magnetospheric conditions.
 This analysis aims to quantify how adjustments in these parameters influence the identification of conjunctions.

-We consider a conjunction if at least one footpoint with its error coincides with the Swarm trace.
-To evaluate the quality of these conjunctions, we define a conjunction quality metric ($Q_{cj}$).
-The metric is defined as follows: if the Swarm trace passes through both footpoints, the conjunction is assigned a quality of $Q_{cj}=1$; if the Swarm trace intersects only one footpoint, it is assigned a quality of $Q_{cj}=2$.
-The footpoint in AACGM is calculated at altitude $462~\mathrm{km}$ for Swarm A and C, and $510~\mathrm{km}$ for Swarm B. Figure \ref{fig_swarm_bbf_example} shows an example of Swarm A, B and C traces during $\Delta t= 15~\mathrm{minutes}$, across the south and north hemispheres, the corresponding FAC magnitude, and the BBF footpoint with the different Tsyganenko models.
+We define a conjunction as occurring when the Swarm trace intersects the area defined by the BBF footpoint mapped to the ionosphere using any model, including their uncertainty margins.
+To evaluate the quality of these conjunctions, we introduce a conjunction quality metric ($Q_{cj}$).
+If the Swarm trace intersects two different Tsyganenko derived footpoints, the conjunction is assigned the highest quality ($Q_{cj}=1$); if it intersects only one of the footpoints, the conjunction quality is assigned $Q_{cj}=2$.
+Figure \ref{fig_swarm_bbf_example} shows an example of Swarm A, B and C traces during $\Delta t= 15~\mathrm{minutes}$, across the Southern and Northern Hemispheres, the corresponding FAC magnitude, and the BBF footpoint with the different Tsyganenko models.
 The shaded area of the footpoint is given by $Err_\mathrm{MLAT} = \pm 1^\circ$, and $Err_\mathrm{MLT} = \pm 1$~hour.
-In this case we detect a conjunction in the southern hemisphere with Swarm B.
+In this example, we detect a conjunction in the Northern Hemisphere with Swarm A/C.